Manta-Network/docs/docs/calamari/KMA-Token.md

 ## Calamari Token Utility

 As Calamari's native currency, `KMA` has following major utilities:
 - Existential Deposit.
-As Calamari's native currency, each single account need to keep a minimal amount of  {\kma} as existential deposit.
+As Calamari's native currency, each single account need to keep a minimal amount of KMA as existential deposit.
 - Extrinsic Fee Payment.
 KMA is used to pay the fee for every extrinsic, and as a mechanism to prevent DDoS attack to Calamari.
 - Commission Fee.
 Commission fee for private payment/private swap.
 - On-Chain Governance: KMA holders can use the token to join the on-chain governance, voting for the governance proposal.